Skip to content

 Payment for accommodation and meals is added to the course fee.

-In the case of cancelling the courses from our side organiser, all the fees will be returned.
-Cancellation fee in case of cancellation from your side is normally 40% of the payment for the course fee and accommodation (the payment for the board is fully refundable).
+In case of cancellation from your side we normally retain 40% of the payment for the course fee and accommodation as a cancellation fee, the payment for the board is fully refundable.
 However we are treating every situation separately.

 The event is organised by: